FarronF/limerick-council-meetings/meetings/2021/09/14-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Special Meeting of Municipal District of Adare - Rathkeale - 24th August 2021.md

 LAWPRO (Local Authority Water Programme) to investigate the issue at catchment level,

-entire River Deel plus its tributaries.---
+entire River Deel plus its tributaries.
+---
 2

 Following discussion, the Cathaoirleach requested the item remain on the Agenda of